mzeeshanid/MZDownloadManager/README.md

 ## Features

-This download manager uses the iOS 7 NSURLSession api to download files.
+This download manager uses the URLSession api to download files.
 + Can download large files if app is in background.
 + Can download files if app is in background.
 + Can download multiple files at a time.